Anusha1790/FakeNewsDetection/README.md

 high false negative values of 805 and 853.
 Hence Multinomial Naive Bayes is not an apt model for fake news classification.

+## Running Instructions
+1. Clone this repository.
+2. Download train.csv and test.csv from kaggle (https://www.kaggle.com/c/fake-news/data).
+3. Create a folder called "fake-news" in the same directory as the ipynb files.
+4. Include train.csv and test.csv in the fake-news folder.
+5. Run the ipynb files using jupyter notebook.

 ## Submitted by
 - [Aditya Chirania](https://github.com/adityachirania)